 Xianghai Sheng is a Ph.D. candidate at the University of California, Merced.
 He obtained his B.S. in chemistry at Fudan University in Shanghai.
 He worked on using Approximate Projection to treat spin contamination in transition metal systems and found that applying AP greatly improved exchange coupling constant prediction for spin-contaminated systems with minimal additional cost.
 His current research interest is developing predictive yet affordable computational methods for studying various reaction mechanism.

-Hassan Harb is a Ph.D. student at the University of California, Merced.
+Hassan Harb is a fourth year Ph.D. candidate at the University of California, Merced.
 He earned an M.S. in chemistry from the American University of Beirut in 2015.
 Hassan is working on studying the electronic structures of lanthanide di- and triatomics and exploring new trends in these clusters.

-Ali Abou Taka is a first year Ph.D. student at the University of California, Merced.
+Ali Abou Taka is a third year Ph.D. candidate at the University of California, Merced.
 He obtained his B.S. in chemistry at the Lebanese American University and his M.S. in chemistry at the American University of Beirut.
 He is now working on correcting the delocalization errors in DFT calculations for different systems.

 You can find us all on the third floor of Classrooms and Offices Building!